AI Applications in Pharma and Biotech

 Predicting customer churn : Obtaining new customers can be up to 25 times more expensive than retaining an existing customer.
 Customer churn can cost businesses inordinate amount of lost revenue every year.
 With AI based churn prediction, companies can have insights on: what are the drivers of churn, what is their relative importance, and what is their cost.
 Beyond understanding the reasons for churn on a very granular level, AI enables companies to take action in a data driven way and focus their actions on what will yield results.
-You can read more about the use case of predicting churn with AI here.

 Personalized recommendations : Personalized recommendations has several denominations: predictive marketing, hyper-personalized marketing, individualized marketing etc. It consists in improving customer journey and increasing conversions by showing to customers product recommendations that are relevant to them.
 Whether a company is operating in B2B or B2C, predictive marketing is becoming more and more common for companies that have large pools of products or customers (either B2B or B2C).
 By increasing up-selling and cross-selling, AI can help companies increase sales and maximize revenue.
-You can read more use cases of personalized recommendations here.

 AI in Finance